epistemex/canvas-to-tiff/README.md

 ﻿canvas-to-tiff
 ==============

-Converts a HTML5 canvas bitmap to a TIFF file (blob, data-uri, array) that can be saved on user's computer or transferred to server.
+Converts a HTML5 canvas bitmap to a TIFF file (blob, data-uri, typed array) that can be saved on user's computer or transferred to a server.

-The TIFF file is standard compliant (baseline) and support RGB + alpha channel as well as compression.
+The TIFF file is standard compliant (baseline) and support RGB + alpha channel as well as compression at various compression levels, with option for byte-order (big-endian or little-endian).

 Features